jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 In SaaStack, we have a choice of how to model multitenancy out of the box.
 The choices we have *essentially* comes down to whether we want to define identities **exclusively** within a tenant, or define identities **centrally** outside all tenancies (and shared with all tenancies across the platform).

 In B2B and B2C SaaS products, it is common to model identity either way.
-SaaStack has to make a choice in order to be a functional template however.
+However, SaaStack has to make a choice in order to be a functional template.

 > Note: This decision is not baked in concrete, and can be changed if necessary, but it cannot be both at the same time.